 If all the below statements describe you and your current situation, you can apply for this scholarship.

 The value of the bursary shall be the amount available from interest earned by the fund as advised annually by the Director of Financial Services.
-In 2016, the value is $6,000 paid in two equal instalments after census date of SP1 and SP2.
+In 2016, the value is $6,000 paid in two equal instalments after census date of Study Period 1 and Study Period 2.

 The Selection Criteria are: